mkobit/docker-nifi/README.md

 ### Extending
 This can easily be used as a base image to create NiFi applications.

-## Officail Apache NiFi Documentation and Guides
+## Official Apache NiFi Documentation and Guides

 * [Overview](https://nifi.apache.org/docs.html)
 * [User Guide](https://nifi.apache.org/docs/nifi-docs/html/user-guide.html)